-After the downloading proxy script error, I recently got hit with another bizarre error in Chrome called 'Waiting for Proxy Tunnel'.
-If you are facing the same issue, follow the below steps to fix waiting for proxy tunnel issue in Chrome.
+After the downloading proxy script error, I recently encountered another bizarre issue with Chrome.
+That is, 'Waiting for Proxy Tunnel'.
+If you are facing the same issue, follow the below steps to fix waiting for proxy tunnel problem in Chrome.

-When you are dealing with "Waiting for proxy tunnel", the web pages don't load even when you have an active internet connection.
+When you are dealing with "Waiting for proxy tunnel", the web pages don't load even with an active internet connection.
 Moreover, it can make the Chrome browsing experience slow and unstable.
-The thing that is similar to proxy script error is that only Chrome is effect by this issue.
-Other browsers like Firefox, Opera, Edge, Edge Chrome are unaffected.
+The thing that is similar to proxy script error is that only Chrome has this problem,.
+Other browsers like Firefox and Edge Chromium are unaffected.

 What's Causing the Error?

-Now, it will be remiss to not tell what I changed on my system that might have triggered the error in Chrome.
-A couple of days before, I added a TP-Link USB Wi-Fi adapter to my desktop and installed appropriate drivers.
+It will be remiss of me to not tell what I changed on my system that might have triggered the error in Chrome.
+A couple of days before the problem, I added a TP-Link USB Wi-Fi adapter to my desktop and installed appropriate drivers.
 Now, I don't know if this is the main trigger for the error.
 However, I couldn't find any other major change I made in the recent past that could've triggered the Waiting for Proxy Tunnel error in Chrome.

-Steps to Fix Waiting for Proxy Tunnel Issue in Chrome
+Steps to Fix Chrome Waiting for Proxy Tunnel

 Just like with the proxy script error, the problem is with the automatic Windows LAN settings.
 Once you disable the automatic LAN settings, things should go back to normal in an instant.

-2. In the Internet Options window, go to the "Connections" tab.
-Here, click on the "LAN Settings" button appearing at the bottom.
+- Click on the "LAN Settings" button at the bottom.

 - Here, uncheck the "Automatically detect settings" option.